 I pretty much live on green smoothies – a blending of yogurt and veggies and fruit.
-My blender is the hardest working member of the household you might say, I suppose, and it is not entirely rewarded for its labor, save for showing signs of wear and tear.
-No day spa for my (non union) blender!
+My blender is the hardest working member of the household you might say.
+The poor thing is not entirely rewarded for its labor either, save for showing signs of wear and tear.
+No day spa for my (nonunion) blender!
 Oh no!

 My green smoothie concoctions have served me well, morphing here and then with seasonal ingredients and moods.
 I’m a creature of habit when it comes to what goes in my smoothie, a serial monogamist, that is to say I’m loyal to a fault to a particular combo until one day, I’m not, and boom, it’s time to move on!